Opentrons/opentrons/api/docs/v2/new_modules.rst

 If the labware latch is already closed, ``close_labware_latch()`` will succeed immediately; you don’t have to check the status of the latch before opening or closing it.

-For preparing the deck before running a protocol, run these methods in Jupyter notebook or use the labware latch controls in the Opentrons App.
+For preparing the deck before running a protocol, use the labware latch controls in the Opentrons App or run these methods in Jupyter notebook.

 Loading Labware
 ===============